How To Make Your URLs Friendly

 4. Create URLs in lowercase

-Some, not all, but some search engines see a difference between words that are capitalised and words that aren’t, and treat them as such.
+Some, not all, but some search engines see a difference between words that are capitalised and words that aren’t and treat them as such.
 To err on the side of caution, stick to lowercase letters, even if your URL contains a name.
 It’s just easier all around.

 5. Don’t include dates in the URL

-One reason you don’t include dates in the URL is because you want the page to be timeless.
+One reason you don’t include dates in the URL is that you want the page to be timeless.
 Including a date in the URL may make it easier for you to categorise pages, but it makes for a longer URL.
 And long URLs aren’t friendly.

 Also, it makes it more difficult for you to keep the content up to date.
 Because if you want to make sure the content is relevant to users, you’ll want to update it regularly.

-But, if the URL includes a date, even a year in it, that creates an automatic disconnect between the URL and page contents.
+But, if the URL includes a date, even a year in, that creates an automatic disconnect between the URL and page contents.
 I.e. if you wrote a blog post all about ‘how to make your URLs friendly 2019’, but now, you want to update it to include tips to make URLs friendly in 2020, the title and the content won’t marry up.